1972–73 Port Vale F.C. season: Third Division

 The season opened with six victories in eight league games, though the third match was a huge 7–0 defeat at Millmoor to Rotherham United – the defeat was blamed on Boswell.
-After mid-September the "Valiants" struggled to score, and recorded six draws in eight games, though they remained in the top three.
-The club spent £8,500 on new floodlights and a public address system, however attendances dropped off from the crucial 6,000 break-even number.
+Five straight wins followed.
+After mid-September, the "Valiants" struggled to score, and recorded six draws in eight games, though they remained in the top three.
+On 23 September, a 2–0 defeat at third-placed Walsall saw seven bookings.
+The team then fell to a 4–0 defeat at AFC Bournemouth three days later.
+The club spent £8,500 on new floodlights and a public address system; however, attendance dropped off from the crucial 6,000 break-even number.
 Lee complained about the lack of support, and said "the people here are not genuinely interested in league football".
 Offered the management position at Shrewsbury Town, he rejected the offer as he believed the club 'lacked potential' and that he had a 'feeling of loyalty towards the [Vale] players'.
+The team went nine games unbeaten, a sequence which included a "splendid" 2–1 home victory over league leaders Bournemouth on 4 November.
+The run ended with a 2–0 loss at Charlton Athletic on 2 December after the team arrived at The Valley in taxis when their transport at Euston railway station failed to show up.

-Going into the Christmas period Brian Horton was struck by injury, and the team struggled, heading down the league with inconsistent play.
-In January, Lee sold John James to Chester for £5,000, Ray Harford to Colchester United for £1,750, and Keith Lindsey to Gillingham for £750.
-To keep up the promotion bid, in February he spent £2,250 to bring 'pacey' striker John Woodward from Walsall.
-Vale began to pick up wins, though their 2–1 win over Blackburn Rovers led to them being branded by Rovers manager Ken Furphy as 'a brutal and physical side'.
-Vale lifted themselves into third place, though were out of the race after a 'shattering' 5–0 defeat to Southend United at Roots Hall.
+Going into the Christmas period, Brian Horton was sidelined with a hairline fracture in his leg, and the team struggled, falling down the league table with inconsistent play.
+A 2–0 loss at league leaders Bolton Wanderers on 23 December was followed three days later by a "disgraceful" 2–1 home defeat to Walsall who played with a man down since the 17th minute.
+On 30 January, Vale lost 4–1 at Bristol Rovers.
+Lee subsequently sold John James to Chester for £5,000, Ray Harford to Colchester United for £1,750, and Keith Lindsey to Gillingham for £750.
+They fell to a 5–0 defeat at Brentford after experimenting with an attacking style on 10 February.
+To keep up the promotion bid, in February Lee spent £2,250 to bring 'pacey' striker John Woodward from Walsall.
+Vale began to pick up wins, beating Rotherham United by four goals to one and Grimsby Town by a goal to nil, though their 2–1 win over Blackburn Rovers led to them being branded by Rovers manager Ken Furphy as 'a brutal and physical side'.

+In March, players were taken on a four-day special training and relaxation retreat in the North-East to recover mentally and physically.
+On 16 March, Roy Cross wrenched his knee in a 2–0 defeat at Tranmere Rovers, which ended his run of 134 consecutive appearances.
+On 27 March, Vale won 3–2 away at Shrewsbury Town after coming from two goals down in front of a season-high crowd of 4,419 at Gay Meadow.
+This lifted them into third place.
+On 14 April, Boswell was sent off for fighting with Wyndham Evans in a 1–0 win at Swansea City.
+Vale were out of the promotion race after a 'shattering' 5–0 defeat to Southend United at Roots Hall on 20 April.
+They beat Grimsby Town by three goals to nil the following day.
 Their final home game of the season was a 2–2 draw with champions Bolton Wanderers, in which 'frenzied scenes' included police dogs separating the two sets of fans at the Bycars End, two attempted pitch invasions, and the referee kicked to the ground at the final whistle.
+The 14,168 attendance was the highest since for a league match since March 1964.
+The season concluded with a 5–0 defeat at Wrexham on 27 April.